android/gradle-recipes/README.md

 - From Kotlin-based `build.gradle.kts` files
 - From `buildSrc`

-The Master branch currently represents the state of AGP 4.1.
+The Master branch should not be used.

 The agp-4.2 branch currently represents the state of AGP 4.2.

-The agp-7.0 branch currently represents the state of AGP 7.0
+The agp-7.0 branch currently represents the state of AGP 7.0 (Android Studio Artic Fox)

+The agp-7.1 branch currently represents the state of AGP 7.1 (Android Studio Bumblebee)

+The agp-7.2 branch currently represents the state of AGP 7.2 (Android Studio Chimpmunk)

+The agp-7.3 branch currently represents the state of AGP 7.2 (Android Studio Dolphin)

 ## License ##